+(ENGLBA-TPCL) 2021-22 THROUG JII 2022-23 CATALOG TLAKS TOPICAL CONCENTRATIONS 12 hrs Take 12 hrs of any ENGL or WLIT 3000 level or higher courses.
 ENGL 3573.
 Special Topics in Diversity ENGL 3583.
 Topics in Arab American Literature and Culture ENGL 3593.
 Topics in Gender, Sexuality, and Literature ENGL 3743.
-Topics in Nineteenth-Century British Literature and Culture ENGL 3753.
+Topics in Modern and Contemporary British Literature and Culture ENGL 3753.
 Topics in Modern and Contemporary British Literature and Culture ENGL 3763.
-Topics in Postcolonial Literature and Culture ENGL 3833.
-Topics in American Literature and Culture to ENGL 3843.
+Topics in Postcolonial Literature and Culture to 1900 ENGL 3843.
+Topics in American Literature and Culture to 1900 ENGL 3843.
 Topics in Modern and Contemporary American Literature and Culture ENGL 3853, Topics in African-American Literature and Culture ENGL 3863.
-Topics in Literature and Culture of the American ENGL 4143.
+Topics in Literature and Culture of the American South ENGL 4143.
 American Film Survey ENGL 4523.
 Studies in U.S. Latino/Latina Literature and Culture ENGL 4553.
-Studies in Native American Literature and Culture ENGL 4583.
-Studies in Arab American Literature and Culture ENGL 4593.
-Studies in Gender, Sexuality, and Literature ENGL 4673.
+Studies in Native American Literature and Culture ENGL 4593.
+Studies in Native American Literature and Culture ENGL 4593.
+Studies in Gender, Sexuality, and Literature ENGL 47673.
 Special Studies in Diversity ENGL 4743.
 Studies in Nineteenth-Century British Literature and Culture ENGL 4753.
 Studies in Modern and Contemporary British Literature and Culture ENGL 4763.
+Special Studies in Diversity ENGL 4763.
 Studies in Postcolonial Literature and Culture ENGL 4833.
-Studies in American Literature and Culture to 1900 ENGL 4843.
-Studies in Modern and Contemporary American Literature and Culture ENGL 4863.
-Studies in Literature and Culture of the American South ENGL 4933.
-Studies in Popular Culture and Popular Genres Other ENGL literature courses non listed may be counted in one of these requirements, based on topic, but will need a substitution form signed by the department approving each course.
-TOPICAL ENGL 3103, Approaches to Critical Thinking about CONCENTRATION For honors students, consider asking to have your additional Literature and Culture honors requirements to count for this general elective category.
-Take 9 additional hrs of any ENGL or WLIT 3000 level or 12 hrs (see honors section for more information.) higher courses.
-The catalog for this major says the concentration is 21 hours and includes 9 hours of general electives that the department must approve individually.
-The department has stopped tracking this, so the 9 hours of general electives are no longer listed.
-Students can use detailed course descriptions on department website to get a sense of what kind of concentration they would like to have but may ultimately take any 12 hrs of ENGL or WLIT upper level courses.
-The catalog states that these courses need to have a Topical area of focus with approved Topical areas maintained on the department website.
-The English department still encourages to choose these courses with a focus in mind, but no longer requires students to choose from a pre-approved list.
+Studies in Modern and Contemporary British Literature and Culture ENGL 4833.
+Studies in Modern and Contemporary American Literature and Culture ENGL 4843.
+Studies in Modern and Contemporary American Literature and Culture ENGL 4833.
+Studies in Postcolonial Literature and Culture to 1900 ENGL 4843.
+Studies in Modern and Contemporary American Literature and Culture ENGL 4833.
+Studies in Modern and Contemporary American Literature and Culture to 1900 ENGL 4843.
+Studies in Modern and Contemporary American Literature and Culture of the American South ENGL 4863.
+Studies in Literature and Popular Genres Other ENGL Hiterature courses non listed may be counted in one of these requirements, based on topic, but will need a substitution form signed by the department approving each course.
+For honors students, consider asking to have you courses.